-- sponsored blurb in the Cayuga County's Water Quality Management Agency's (WQMA's) newsletter. - The OLWMC is supporting work with Mr. Brandon Wong on the implementation of a fully funded one-year pilot project, using automated tributaries level measurements to estimate flows that should help accommodate improved nutrient loading estimates from subwatersheds.
-The number of sensors poised to be installed can offer a wide spatial scale for estimating relative differences in tributaries flows.
-Nonpoint source phosphorus loading to the lake is driven primarily by hydrologic conditions, especially during large rain events, and those locations with greater flows and potential for loading are noteworthy targets for water retention and infiltration practices.
-The project group has identified priority areas for improved coverage and has listed candidate attachment locations for the sensors.
-The next phase of this project is to communicate installation details with highway departments for permission and/or support for attaching the small sensors to bridges and culverts. - Watershed Rules and Regulations Revision Project Steering Committee and Working Group meetings were held March 3rd and March 12th.
-The group included the legal team from the City of Auburn, and collectively made progress on final revisions to the regulatory document.
+- Watershed Rules and Regulations Revision Project Steering Committee and Working Group meetings were held March 3rd and March 12th.
+The group included the legal team from the City of Auburn, and collectively finalized revisions on the regulatory document.
 The next phase will be City of Auburn and Town of Owasco final review before the document will be finalized and delivered to NYS departments for review. - The watershed community is going through a potential paradigm shift with new requirements for farm planning under revisions to watershed regulations that have the potential for approval in the near term.
 The development of Certified Nutrient Management Plans may be limited by the number of local professionals credentialed to offer services.
 A communal farm planning strategy is attractive, offering the benefits of both collaboration and efficiency.
 The Bradford County Conservation District (BCCD), PA has been successful with communal farm nutrient planning efforts.
-I am approaching this District to discuss both successes and challenges associated with communal planning forums, guidance on the needs of program development, as well as to request a representative from the BCCD team to present with us. - Great Lakes Research Consortium Small Grant reviews have been delayed due to the COVID-19 crisis, and the OLWMC awaits a potential award for its recent proposal for utilizing new sonde and drone technologies for connective corridor monitoring in the Town of Owasco. - The OLWMC has yet to receive a response from the National Fish and Wildlife Foundation regarding a potential award for the Five Star and Urban Waters Restoration Program project proposal submitted earlier this year. - The OLWMC submitted an application for the U.S. Small Business Administration's (SBA's) Paycheck Protection Program (PPP) for funding the OLWMC's payroll expenses.
+I continue to approach this District to discuss both successes and challenges associated with communal planning forums, guidance on the needs of program development, as well as to request a representative from the BCCD team to present with us. - The OLWMC was not funded with the competitive GLRC Small Grants award for its recent proposal for utilizing new sonde and drone technologies for connective corridor monitoring in the Town of Owasco. - The OLWMC has yet to receive a response from the National Fish and Wildlife Foundation regarding a potential award for the Five Star and Urban Waters Restoration Program project proposal submitted earlier this year. - The OLWMC submitted an application for the U.S. Small Business Administration's (SBA's) Paycheck Protection Program (PPP) for funding the OLWMC's payroll expenses.
 The SBA loan program helps small businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 Although OLWMC funding through local government remains strong, it was a prerogative to seek out this potentially important funding resource.
-The loan has been accepted into the SBA's PPP.
-We are awaiting instructions from the SBA and Tompkins Trust

-Company on the process for closing and funding the loan.
-With a successful award of the PPP loan, for a limited time period, associated funds dedicated to funding the OLWMC payroll over the course of an eight-week timeframe will be ultimately forgiven.
+The loan has been accepted into the SBA's PPP, was approved, and is now fully funded.
+For a limited time period, associated funds dedicated to funding the OLWMC payroll over the course of an eightweek timeframe will be ultimately forgiven. - A funding proposal for Aquatic Invasive Species (AIS) education, intended to help reduce the continued spread of AIS within Owasco Lake, was submitted through the Finger Lake Partnership for Regional Invasive Species Management (PRISM).
+The OLWMC is requesting funding for portable AIS signage that will offer flexibility for its usage at events and lake access locations.
+There exists signage at Emerson Park, but lake-wide boat launches and access locations coverage is lacking.
+Improved coverage with signage at all lake access locations prioritizes public awareness and education on prevention measures for reducing the spread of invasive species that have been shown to utterly transform the lake condition and drive harmful algal blooms (HABs).